 In a shoe that has a straight or flat last your foot is more or less flat.
 (Who would have guessed…) The position of the foot is pretty natural and comfortable or just slightly uncomfortable.
 Shoes of this category usually have a slightly thicker sole which supports the foot better while climbing.
 The thicker sole makes for a shoe that you can wear all day long and still be comfortable.
 The advantages of these shoes are comfort and all round performance.
 If you want to climb a bit of everything or don’t know what you want to climb, then these are a good option.

 Shoes with an asymmetrical or slightly downturned last are designed to push the toes, especially the big toe, forward.
-When the toes are pushed forward they can generate a bit more power on smaller footholds.
+When the toes are pushed forward, they can generate a bit more power on smaller footholds.
 This means that you can stand on smaller edges and still be able to push yourself up.
 These are made for shorter climbs after which, you can take your shoes off and let the feet rest.
-These are the best choise for vertical or slightly overhanging routes.
+Asymmetrical shoes are the best choise for vertical to slightly overhanging routes.
 Especially the slightly negative routes are more comfortable with this shoe type.
 These shoes are typically slightly uncomfortable to uncomfortable.

 So how about the sizing?